-The above method follows current accepted survey procedures under MFR guidelines except for the assessment of stocking using quadrants.
+The above method follows current accepted survey procedures under MFLNRO guidelines except for the assessment of stocking using quadrants.
 The method is referred to as Mean Stocked Quadrant (MSQ).
 The method is simple and cost effective to implement.
 MSQ compares favourably with other methods in estimating stocking and predicting future volume.
 A detailed comparative review of stocking estimators can be found in Appendix 4: Reforestation Strategy: Stocking Estimators and Future Volume.
+For deciduous refer to Appendix 7A, Development of Models to Predict PMV from MSQ Statistics for Deciduous Stands (Farnden 2013).